texfaq/texfaq.github.io/FAQ-inst-tds-zip.md

-[TDS-ZIP files](FAQ-tds-zip)&nbsp;&mdash; are designed to lighten the load of performing the first two steps of installation: they contain all the files that are to be installed for a given package, in their ''correct'' locations in a
+[TDS-ZIP files](FAQ-tds-zip)&nbsp;&mdash; are designed to lighten the load of performing the first two steps of installation: they contain all the files that are to be installed for a given package, in their "correct" locations in a
 [TDS tree](FAQ-tds).

 To install such a file on a Unix system (we assume that you'll install